mrdrbob/aoc-2021/README.md

 The final trick is summing up the character frequency.
 You can just sum up the first and second character of each pair; each letter is part of a *pair*, so you'll end up with double the value.
 I would around this by just counting the frequency of the second letter of each pair.
 That will leave out the first letter of the template, right?
 Well, *that* letter will never change.
 It will always be whatever it is, because all insertions happen after it.
 So I just keep track of what that letter was, and give it a count of one before I start summing up the others.

 Finally, I just assumed at a 32 bit signed integer wasn't going to be big enough, so I updating everything to `uint`.

+## Day 15 - Part 1

+Path finding is not my forte.

+I made an attempt with doing absolutely no research, and came up with an algorithm that could reasonably quickly find *a* short path.
+Just not, *the shortest* path.
+When I adjusted it to find *the shortest* path, it basically took forever to run.

+But after some learning about path-finding algorithms, I decided to give Dijkstra's algorithm a try.
+I'd write up an explanation, but honestly, [this video](https://youtu.be/EFg3u_E6eHU) would do a much better job explaining than I could in text.

+So beyond saying "I used Dijkstra's algorithm," there's not much to say here.
+My implementation is not particularly efficient.
+I don't use a priority queue.
+I don't keep separate sets of explored vs unexplored nodes.
+So the solution takes ten whole seconds to run on my machine.
+I'm guessing for part two, I'll need to make some performance improvements.